pamin1/CUDAResNet/docs/KernelImplementation.md

 Loading all channels into shared memory at once would be too large.
 Tiling the channels themselves would make the most sense.
 So I would need the GPU to do a chunk of each channel.
 The channels are contiguous in memory so I would need to account for that as well.
 So each feature map will be H x W, each thread block will provide tile_h x tile_w outputs. tile dims are determined with consideration for padding.

+Each block will perform one tile of the convolution.
+Further, threadIdx.x and threadIdx.y create thread cooperation within the thread.
+Global position tells where in the image we are.